 The points listed below will help you decide whether this is the correct form to use when making your complaint.
-You should speak to Diane Rice, Monitoring Officer, if you are not clear if the Accounts and Audit committee can consider your complaint.
-A sub-committee will make the decision about what action, if any, to take on your complaint.
+You should speak to Diane Rice, Monitoring Officer, if you are not clear if the Council can consider your complaint.
+The Council's Accounts and Audit committee will make the decision about what action, if any, to take on your complaint.

-- Your complaint must be about one or more named members of the following authorities: a Parish Council within the Ribble Valley; Ribble Valley Borough Council.
+- Your complaint must be about one or more named members of either a Parish Council within the Ribble Valley or Ribble Valley Borough Council.

-Your complaint must be that the member(s) has, or may have, breached the Code of Conduct.
-A copy of the Code of Conduct and further information is available via the following link: http://www.ribblevalley.gov.uk/info/200213/conduct_and_the_constitution/1062/constitution_and_code_of_conduct_etc/7 You may also contact Diane Rice: email@example.com
+- Your complaint must be that the member(s) has, or may have, breached the Code of Conduct for Members.
+You may also contact Diane Rice if you require further information.

-Complaints about dissatisfaction with a decision or action of the authority or one of its committees, a service provided by the authority or the authority's procedures do not fall within the jurisdiction of the committee.
-Complaints about the actions of people employed by the authority also do not fall within the jurisdiction of the committee.
+- Complaints about dissatisfaction with a decision or action of the authority or one of its committees, a service provided by the authority or the authority's procedures do not fall within the jurisdiction of the Accounts and Audit committee.
+Complaints about the actions of people employed by the authority do not fall within the jurisdiction of the committee.

-Your complaint must be in writing.
-If a disability prevents you from making your complaint in writing you may contact Diane Rice for assistance.
+- Your complaint must be in writing.
+If using the form above and a disability prevents you from making your complaint in writing you may contact Diane Rice for assistance.